Tammy returned in five minutes to announce the identity of the murderer and to give an explanation of how they murdered both Alesha and Anna.

 "About ten minutes before the murder", said Tammy, "Craig, the servant, witnessed a person, dressed in Rupert's clothes, looking into the house.
 Five minutes before the murder, Danny heard a glass smashing.
 When I asked just there, nobody admitted to breaking it.
 Two minutes before the murder, the Gardiners heard a person running around the outside of the house.
 And finally, just before the murder, Rupert Christen was seen shouting at somebody, presumably Alesha".

-"We know all this", said Imelda, "could you just tell us who the killer is?"
+"We know all this", said Imelda, "could you just tell us who the

 "All in good time", replied Tammy, "but first, I need to help you to understand where I'm coming from".